How to Find Odd and Even Numbers In Java?

 So we have to decide here, which means we will use the conditional statement, the If Else statement.
 So I’m going to just hard code the number, which means I will declare it in the program. we’ll declare an integer variable.
 I’ll say X =5.
 Now, we have to check whether this number is even or odd.

 So, how do we implement the logic in terms of programming or mathematics?
-Well, the way we implement this is we divide this number by 2, and if you are getting any remainder, it means that it is not divisible by 2, which will mean that it is an odd number, right if we can properly divide that number and get a remainder of 0 then we can say that it is an even number right.
+Well, the way we implement this is we divide this number by 2, and if you get any remainder, it means that it is not divisible by 2, which will mean that it is an odd number.
+If we can properly divide that number and get a remainder of 0, then we can say that it is an even number.

 Post Type:Core Java Tutorial, Java Programs Tutorial